shofetim/phoenix/README.md

 ## Version / Stability

 Expect breaking changes.

-The system is used in production, and is built out of very reliable components, the system as a whole is still undergoing regular changes.

-Only the docker supervision is currently open sourced — open sourcing support for running binaries and Firecracker VMs is planned for 2025.
+Development is on hiatus, and will likely resume in an entirely different approach.

 ## Cluster Setup